mastodon-sc/python-mastodon-importer/README.md

 # Mastodon Reader for Python
 Import the *spots and links tables*, *features*, *tags* and meta data from a *Mastodon project file*.

-ported to Python from: [Matlab importer](https://github.com/mastodon-sc/matlab-mastodon-importer)
+ported to Python from: [matlab-mastodon-importer](https://github.com/mastodon-sc/matlab-mastodon-importer)

 ## Example
 Read the mastodon file: